cjdbarlow/Part-One/cardiovascular_changes_in_pregnancy.md

 Pregnancy is a time of increased metabolic demand, which cardiovascular changes reflect.
 These changes include:

+* Increased intravascular volume
-* Intravascular volume is increased by two mechanisms:
+Occurs via two mechanisms:
   * Increased **oestrogen** causes an **increased plasma volume**
      * This decreases capillary oncotic pressure, predisposing to oedema
           This may be exacerbated by the gravid uterus compressing the IVC, especially near-term
     * Increased **EPO** causes an **increased red cell volume**
-* Increased intravascular volume increases VR
+* Increased venous return VR
+Due to increased intravascular volume and MSFP.
   * The gravid uterus may compress the IVC and impair venous return, hence pregant women are positioned with a left lateral tilt to displace the uterus off the IVC
 * Increased VR causes an increase in CO (with both an increase in HR and SV, as well a decrease in SVR)
 * Decreased SVR results in SBP, DBP and MAP dropping (despite the increase in CO)